msillano/tuyaDAEMON/tuyaTRIGGER/README.md

  - using a countdown as a trigger, as _all switches_ does, requires REDTRG with numbers greater (e.g. 5000+) than TUYATRG (e.g. 1010..4999]): so, if _node-red_ is down, a Tuya TRIGGER not caught can't trigger a fake REDTRG.

- - If the used counter is a time counter (countdown in case of this switches) you must choose trigger values at least separated by 10s, to allow the ACK action.
-Better if separed by 60, so you can set it easier as HH:MM, if allowed by _smartlife_ interface.
+ - If the used counter is a time counter (countdown in case of this switches) you must choose trigger values at least separated enough space, to allow the ACK action.

+ -note: if you are using 'SmartLife' to set 'automation', it can be difficult to set an exact value (eg 10100).
+Create the 'automation' with a temportary fake value, then update it in 'edit mode': you can change the number with a keyboard.

  - for fallback, MUST exist a Tuya Automation fired when the countdown is less than any trigger value (e.g. 1000), to reset the countdown to 0 without ACK: so the countdown never interferes with the logic of the switch (this automation is also deployed by `_trgPing` implementation).
-Required automation:  `if "tuya_bridge"countdown:1000, "tuya_bridge"countdown:0`
+Required automation:  `if "tuya_bridge"countdown = 1000, "tuya_bridge"countdown:0`

-- this implementation does not verify the ACKs presence and timing, and not uses any handshake strategy, so it is theoretically possible to have some interferences.
+- Actual implementation does not verify the ACKs presence and timing, and not uses any handshake strategy, so it is theoretically possible to have some interferences.
 --------------------
 ### MQTT tuya_bridge tests